How to Mend Socks to Save Money

 Thread your needle with a double-strand of your chosen thread color, anywhere from about 12 to 18 inches long (depending on how large the hole), and pull it through to not quite doubled over.
 Leave the end loose; do not tie a knot.
 That would make a very uncomfortable and sharp-feeling lump under your foot!

-***Note: for the photos below, I've deliberately used sharply contrasing thread, the better to show the process.
+Note: For the photos below, I've deliberately used a sharply contrasting thread, to show the process better.
+I've also worked the weaving a little looser than normal, for clarity.

 Next, begin working back and forth, catching the sock material at the edge of the hole, turning the work 180 degrees around and catching the other edge, back and forth, until you have created a series of parallel threads bridging the hole.